MechMindRobotics/mecheye_csharp_interface-archived/README.md

 This is official C# interfaces for Mech-Eye cameras.
 Only supported on Windows OS.

-If you are using Mech-Eye cameras with firmware version older than 1.0.0, please switch to Branch 0.4.0.
+If you are using Mech-Eye cameras with firmware version older than 1.2.0, please switch to older versions, see tags.

 ## Features